Licensed Mental Health Counselor

 Step 1: Graduate from High School or Obtain a GED (Four Years)

-Students pursuing a career as a mental health counselor typically complete either a bachelor of science or bachelor of arts in sociology, psychology, education, or a related field.
+Students pursuing a career as a mental health counselor typically complete either a bachelor’s of science or bachelor’s of arts in sociology, psychology, education, or a related field.
 Maintaining at least a 3.0 GPA as this will make students more competitive for graduate admission.
 Students should ensure that the program they attend has a regional or national accreditation.

 Step 3: Obtain an Advanced Degree (Two to Eight Years)

 All states require mental health counselors to have a master’s degree.
 The length of study varies by program but can take anywhere from 18 months to three years.
 Some students opt to complete a PhD.
-In order to become a national certified counselor (NCC) through the National Board for Certified Counselors (NBCC), the program a student completes must meet minimum standards including length, content, and practicum requirements.
+To become a nationally certified counselor (NCC) through the National Board for Certified Counselors (NBCC), the program a student completes must meet minimum standards, including length, content, and practicum requirements.

 Step 4: Complete Supervised Practice (Two to Four Years)